NWhitener/scrnabench/README.md

 # scrnabench
 'scrnabench' aims to provide the tools necessary to test downstream analysis methods on 48 reference scRNA-seq datasets.
-The package focuses on metamorphic stability of clustert analysis and data integration.
+This R package focuses on metamorphic stability of clustert analysis and data integration.

 ## Installing From Github